Skip to content

 Use a saved number, official website, account app, statement, card, or trusted person before acting on family emergency calls, bank warnings, and online requests.

-Gift cards, crypto, wires, Zelle, payment apps, cash pickup, mailed cash, and large transfers should get a second opinion before money moves.
+Gift cards, crypto, wires, Zelle, payment apps, cash pickup, mailed cash, and large transfers should be checked before money moves.

-If help is wanted, set a regular time to review bank alerts, account messages, and unusual requests together.
+If help is wanted, set a regular time to review bank alerts, account messages, and suspicious requests.

 • Talk before a crisis